ubaer/Personalised_context_aware_DialoGPT/README.md

     # Your Telegram token.
 See https://core.telegram.org/bots
     telegram_token = TOKEN

     # Your GIPHY API token.
+GIPHY is used to let the bot send GIFS, not tested nor maintained in this project.
+Might be broken, might be not
     giphy_token = TOKEN
     ```
  - Run the main of [telegram_bot.py](https://github.com/ubaer/Personalised_context_aware_DialoGPT/blob/master/gpt2bot/telegram_bot.py) in the project main.